 Sending regular emails to people who’ve subscribed to your email list helps foster loyalty; when customers see your restaurant logo often and receive your event updates, menu specials, coupons, etc. they begin to feel they’re part of your exclusive community.

 You can further encourage that feeling by including a quick note from your executive chef, or other personnel who is known as the face of your business.

 Personalization and segmentation will also help your email campaigns gain more traction by categorizing your subscribers into specific groups for more targeted promotions.
-Consider employing an automation system like Eat App to create an automated marketing flow that delivers tailored and personalized messaging to your customers based on guest data like a number of visits, days since the last visit, spend amount, special events, etc. (for eg: If today is the guests anniversary, send them an anniversary message, If a guest reached `100` visits, then they should be tagged as `VIP` and messaged a congrats message) without you having to lift a finger.
+Consider employing an automation system like Eat App to create an automated marketing flow that delivers tailored and personalized messaging to your customers based on guest data like the number of visits, days since the last visit, spend amount, special events, etc. (for eg: If today is the guests anniversary, send them an anniversary message, If a guest reached `100` visits, then they should be tagged as `VIP` and messaged a congrats message) without you having to lift a finger.

 In times where customer acquisition costs can be burdensome for new – and even established – restaurants, loyalty programs can help to secure brand value in the form of repeat business from people who’re already delighted to be dining with you.